rsanchez/eecli-wiki/Custom Commands.md

 ),
 ```

-Then you could run this do remove banned members, in a cron job for instance.
+Then you could run your command:

 ```
 eecli remove_banned_members